Michionlion/allegheny-cs-setup/windows-steps.md

 $ choco install gradle -y
 ```

+#### CHECK

+To test that this step was completed successfully, open a new terminal and type `gradle --version`.
+If `Gradle 4.10` is printed (perhaps after a few warning messages about Java), you have completed this step.
+If not, ask for help.

 ### GatorGrader

-To run GatorGrader on MacOS, you will need to install Python, mdl, and proselint.
+To run GatorGrader on Windows, you will need to install Python, Ruby, mdl, pipenv, and proselint.

 #### Install